IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/hello-world-1.rst

 Let's start with a simple "hello, world!" questionnaire.
 A questionnaire consists of two components:

 * Tag Space: Defines the tags the questionnaire can assign, and their possible values.
 The tag space is defined in a separate file, normally with a ``.ts`` suffix.
 * Decision Graph: Describes a decision graph.
 Nodes carry instruction to a runtime engine, that traverse the graph along its edges.
+Decision graph files often have a ``.dg`` suffix.

 ---------
 Tag Space